The economy and my health

 Question: During this time of economic uncertainty, how can I improve my health without increasing my expenses?

 Answer: It is important for people to live well by exercising more, eating less and stopping the use of tobacco products.
 People should identify their barriers and make healthy lifestyle changes.
 One way to improve your health without jeopardizing your wallet is to find a good primary care doctor who is available, knows you and can take care of most of your health issues.
 A primary care doctor decreases costs and leads to better health outcomes.
 Family doctors are trained in the art of making complexity simpler.
-Use the Emergency Room only for emergencies and don’t wait until you get really sick to see a physician.
+Use the Emergency department only for emergencies and don’t wait until you get really sick to see a physician.

 When you visit your primary care physician it is essential to set an agenda and make sure that your most important questions get answered.